 I won’t go into all the benefits of breakfast with you here since I’ve shared that with you before, and I’ve given you lots of breakfast ideas in the past, including these Quick & Easy Balanced Breakfasts and these other breakfast recipes, so today we’ll just get straight to my new breakfast recipe.

 Oh, and before I forget, I want to share another reason to love this recipe – you can use it as a formula and swap in your favorite add-ins.
 Prefer strawberries or dried fruit?
 Go for it.
 Not a fan of nutmeg?
 Leave it out.
 Don’t have ricotta on hand?
-Use low-fat Greek yogurt or skip the dairy altogether for a dairy-free version.
+Use low-fat Greek yogurt, puree cottage cheese, or skip the dairy altogether for a dairy-free version.

 No matter your flavor preferences, I have no doubt you’ll love these oatmeal cups as a change of pace from your usual morning bowl of oatmeal.
 So go ahead, whip up a batch, store a few in the fridge for tomorrow’s breakfast, and stick the rest in the freezer for those often rushed mornings!